mozilla/glean/docs/user/collected-metrics/metrics.md

       *Note*: this ping will not contain the `glean.baseline.duration` metric.

-- `foreground`: The ping was submitted when the application went to foreground.
+- `foreground`: The ping was submitted when the application went to foreground, which includes when the application starts.

       The `glean.baseline.duration` metric is never sent in these pings.